Mechachleopteryx/iDeep/README.md

 ./datasets: the training and testing dataset with extracted features, label and sequence. <br>
 ./cbust_folder: Cluster-buster tool is used to generate motif features. <br>
 ./pwms_folder: 102 PWMs from CISBP-RNA (Position Weight Matrix). <br>
-./predicted_motifs: detected binding motifs from iDeep. <br>
+./predicted_motifs: detected binding motifs for individual proteins from iDeep. and it also includes the report file ame.html from AME in MEME suite, it reporte the enrichment score for the predicted motifs. <br>
 ./ideep.py: the python code, it can be ran to reproduce our results. <br>
 ./make_feature_table.py: it is modified based on <a href=https://github.com/aertslab/primescore>primescore</a>. <br>